 However, as shopping addiction falls under impulse control disorders, little help is available for individuals experiencing an addiction to shopping.
 With this in mind, negative experiences linked to addiction are common, including further mental health conditions, debt, bankruptcy, deterioration of relationships and further addictive tendencies.

 In this instance, experts within the world psychiatry industry are aiming for a review of compulsive buying, with the goal to achieve a separate mental health diagnosis.
-This in turn will provide opportunity to identify successful addiction treatments, used to cure those suffering with an addiction to shopping.
+This, in turn, will provide an opportunity to identify successful addiction treatments, used to cure those suffering from an addiction to shopping.

 Treatments for compulsive shopping